Last updated on .

 Introduction to Vaniköy

 Vaniköy, technically part of Kandilli, is located in the Üsküdar district between Kandilli and Kuleli.
 It was originally known as Papaz Bahçesi (Priest’s Garden).
 In the 16th century, Sultan Mehmed IV gave the land to his teacher, Vanî Mehmed Efendi (d.
 1685), for whom the area is now named.
-He built a mosque completed in 1665 as well as a mansion and a madrasa, but only the mosque survives today.
+He built a mosque as well as a mansion and a madrasa, but only the mosque survives today.
 Today, Vaniköy is a thin sliver of land along the shoreline full of mansions broken only by the mosque.

 North end of Vaniköy, Istanbul, Turkey